Counseling Center Groups

-Being a graduate student can be stressful, therefore, we provide time each week for members to discuss concerns or challenges they may be struggling with while developing a better understanding of themselves and others.
-This might include (but is not limited to) themes such as developing more satisfying relationships (romantic, platonic, and familial); difficult family and social histories; coping with the academic demands; and life transitions.
+This group provides a space for members to discuss concerns or challenges that they may be struggling with while developing a better understanding of themselves and others.
+This might include, but is not limited to, themes such as developing more satisfying relationships (romantic, platonic, and familial); difficult family and social histories; coping with the academic demands; and life transitions.
 Similar to Graduate Student USO Group, but with different name, day, & time.